 Andrews University’s PhD in Counseling Psychology seeks to recruit applicants that will enter the program with strong academic backgrounds, and a desire to learn both clinical skills and participate in scientific research.
 Applicants must also demonstrate an emotional maturity consistent with the role of a doctoral student entering a rigorous program requiring commitment not only to coursework, but also clinical training, participating in research, and a timely completion of a dissertation.

-Though the program typically receives between 15-20 applications each year, the core faculty’s goal is to keep each incoming cohort size between 5-7 new students.
-This acceptance rate results in the program having to make challenging admission decisions and choose students who best fit the goals of the program.
+Though the program typically reviews around 15-18 applications each year, the core faculty’s goal is to keep each incoming cohort size between 5-8 new students.

 Each application received by the program goes through an initial review by the core faculty to see whether basic requirements are met.
 Applicants should have a master's degree in counseling or a related field.
-In order for an applicant without a master's degree to be eligible for consideration of admission, they must have the following: undergraduate major in psychology; outstanding academic record with satisfactory GPA; and satisfactory scores on both the GRE General Test and Advanced Test in Psychology.
+In order for an applicant without a master's degree to be eligible for consideration of admission, they must have the following: undergraduate major in psychology or related field; outstanding academic record with satisfactory GPA; and satisfactory scores on both the GRE General Test and Advanced Test in Psychology.